Bit by the Shutter-Bug

 Pictures developed right before your eyes.
 Like magic.

-It was easy to accidentally snap a picture and waist film.
+It was easy to accidentally snap a picture and waste film.

 Pentax 35mm K100D